 Give your mood and your energy a lift

 Yes!
 Your favorite morning brew has a deliciously dark side.
 Coffee is an aphrodisiac!
-For adrenalin junkies, coffee’s aphrodisiac power is immediately evident.
+For adrenalin junkies, the most powerful of the benefits of coffee is immediately evident.
 The drink is essentially the world’s most socially acceptable stimulant.
 In fact, its stamina-enhancing ability made it into a status symbol in certain cultures.

 One of the world’s cheapest highs, a cup joe influences the body in many powerful ways.
 Studies say it can kick start metabolism.
-And it helps with blood flow–an essential if you’re ever planning to take that energy rush all the way.
+And it helps with blood flow.
+This is not only potentially good for your heart but an essential if you’re ever planning to take that energy rush all the way.

 Of course, it isn’t just coffee but caffeine in any form that’s proven potentially beneficial to your libido.
 It is largely assumed that it’s simply because of stimulation.
 Caffeine gives you energy to make all the right moves, so to speak.
 However a study by the University of Texas Health Science Center published in 2015, there’s more to caffeine’s ability than we ever knew.